 Some people have an abnormal skin reaction to UV radiation, called photosensitivity.
 Symptoms include: a red, itchy rash and blistering.
 This can also be caused by certain creams or gels applied to the skin, or tablets, injections or intravenous infusions.
 Photosensitivity may occur within minutes of sun exposure and typically appear, usually as a rash on the face, back of the neck and upper chest.

+Photokeratitis is inflammation of the cornea, whilst photoconjunctivitis is inflammation of the conjunctiva.
+Both conditions are comparable to sunburn of eye tissues.
+They are very painful, but reversible and not usually associated with long-term damage.
 An extreme form of photokeratitis, called snow blindness, can occur in skiers and climbers exposed to extreme UV radiation levels due to high altitude and strong sun reflection from snow.
-Blindness is a result of inflammation of the conjunctiva and cornea.
+Blindness results from inflammation of conjunctiva and cornea.
 These damaged tissues usually renew quickly and sight returns in a few days.
-However, very severe snow blindness can result in chronic irritation .
+However, very severe snow blindness can cause chronic irritation .

+It is still possible to enjoy the sun, but extra precautions should be taken.
 The best way to avoid risk associated with UV radiation is by reducing sun exposure.
-It is still possible to enjoy the sun, but extra precautions should be taken.

 Sun creams are one of the most common ways to protect skin against the damaging effects of the sun.
 They contain either physical filters to block UV or chemicals that absorb various wavelengths of UV radiation.
 Sunscreens are rated by their sun protection factor (SPF).
 This is the relative protection against sunburn received after applying the sunscreen, compared to not using it.
 The higher the SPF rating, the better the protection.

+As an example: if it takes 10 minutes for a person to burn, applying an SPF 15 sun cream means that it will take 15 times as long (150 minutes) for them to burn.
 Broad spectrum sun creams block UVA radiation as well as UVB.
-The ‘star’ system used in the UK determines the amount of UVA protection a sunscreen offers: 0 being the lowest and five the highest.
+The ‘star’ system used in the UK shows the amount of UVA protection a sunscreen offers: 0 is the lowest and five the highest.
 Physical sunscreens containing titanium oxide or zinc oxide reflect both UVA and UVB rays.

-Studies have shown that DEET insect repellents (33 percent) can decrease protection of SPF 15 sunscreen .
-There is no evidence that sunscreen reduces efficacy of DEET when used at concentrations above 33 percent [16, 17].
-When both sunscreen and DEET repellents are needed, .
+Studies show that DEET insect repellents (33 percent) can decrease protection of SPF 15 sunscreen .
+There is no evidence that sunscreen reduces efficacy of DEET when used at concentrations above 33 percent [11, 12].
+When both sunscreen and DEET repellents are needed,DEET should be applied after the sunscreen.
 30 to 50 SPF sunscreen should be used to compensate for the DEET- induced reduction in SPF .

 - Protect lips with sun block.

-- Cover as much skin as possible with sun-protective clothing, especially if exposure during peak times is unavoidable.
+- Wear a wide-brimmed hat and cover up as much as possible with sun protective clothes, especially if peak time exposure is unavoidable.